Greene brings record heat for Reds, but Dodgers win 5-2 - NewsBreak

 UP NEXT

-Reds: RHP Tyler Mahle (1-0, 1.00 ERA) makes his third start of the season in the series finale Sunday.
-He is 2-1 in four starts against the Dodgers with a 2.05 ERA.
+Reds: RHP Tyler Mahle (1-0, 1.00 ERA) will make his third start of the season in the series finale Sunday.
+He is 2-1 in four career starts against the Dodgers with a 2.05 ERA, his lowest of any team he has made at least four starts against.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports